npm/rfcs/accepted/0000-package-distributions.md

 ## Summary

 Today, maintainers utilize various strategies to distribute platform-specific versions of their software under a singular package namespace.
-Often, these strategies rely on `install` scripts or `optionalDependencies` with some type of bootloader implementation (ex. [`esbuild`](https://npmjs.com/package/esbuild?activeTab=explore)); borth are not ideal.
+Often, these strategies rely on `install` scripts or `optionalDependencies` with some type of bootloader implementation (ex. [`esbuild`](https://npmjs.com/package/esbuild?activeTab=explore)); both are not ideal.
 The `npm` CLI should support a first-class/standard way for maintainers to define conditions in which a package distribution is reified in place of the origin target.

 ## Motivation